-A recent international study by Robert Walters found that only a third of employees have taken part in a mentoring scheme.
+Some years ago, an international study by Robert Walters found that only a third of employees have taken part in a mentoring scheme.
+This is astonishing when you understand how mentoring improves employee engagement, and more engaged people is just one of the benefits.

 Employers are missing a trick here.
 The sense of career development, practical training and support employees get from a mentoring program is one of the keys to improving employee engagement and talent retention.
 Indeed, 83% of workers claim that they would benefit from mentoring.